Articles Of Bylaws Of The Arkansas Recreation And Parks Association (ARPA)

 SECTION 3.
 President: The President of the Association shall be presiding officer of the Board of Directors and the Annual State Conference and shall perform such duties as ordinarily pertain to the office of the President.

 a.
-The President shall serve as ex-officio member of all committee of the Association and shall be a member of the NRPA Southwest Region Council and the Arkansas Trails for Life Grant Committee.
+The President shall serve as ex-officio member of all committee of the Association and the Arkansas Trails for Life Grant Committee.

 b.
 The President shall conduct meetings of the Board of Directors during his/her elected term of office, as provided herein.
 The President may call other meetings of the Board of Directors as needed to further affairs of the Association.